grommunio/gromox/README.rst

 Gromox is the central groupware server component of grommunio.
 It is capable of serving as a replacement for Microsoft Exchange and compatibles.
-Connectivity options include RPC/HTTP (Outlook Anywhere), MAPI/HTTP, IMAP, POP3, an SMTP-speaking LDA, and a PHP module with a MAPI function subset.
+Connectivity options include RPC/HTTP (Outlook Anywhere), MAPI/HTTP, EWS, IMAP, POP3, an SMTP-speaking LDA, and a PHP module with a MAPI function subset.
 Components can scale-out over multiple hosts.